DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Green-Dream-Giant/README.md

 - **Mathematical Induction** - *Substitution (Basis Step)* + *Direct Proof (Inductive Step)*
     - 1. Basis Step: P(0) or P(1) is shown to be True
     - 2. Inductive Step: Use Direct Proof in order to justify P(0) or P(1)

+AND THATS IT!
+IT'S THE END OF QUIZ ONE TOPICS.
+Recursion/Induction in now the next topic for Quiz two and I need to review ALL of this before **FEB 13, 2016**.